Veg Shopper's Guide

 None of the above specifically addresses the issue of testing on animals.

-Against Animal Testing/No Animal Testing: policy statements that do not indicate the product has not been tested on animals.
+Against Animal Testing/No Animal Testing: policy statements that do not confirm the product has not been tested on animals.

 Dermatologist Tested/Allergy Tested/Clinically Proven: ambiguous wording.